kavyapodishetty/Podishetty-kavya/README.md

 4. Understanding data is very important so performed well suited " Visualizations " on data which includes graphs , charts etc finally data need to be analyzed in this process.

-5 .Took all classification datasets that suits to build the model called " Decision Tree " for classification
+5. Took all classification datasets that suits to build the model called " Decision Tree " for classification

-6. Decision Tree is an Machine Learning algorithm and it can be used for both classification & Regression problems of "Supervised Learning".
+6. Decision Tree is an Machine Learning algorithm and it can be used for both classification & Regression problems of "Supervised Learning" but it is well suited for classification.

-7. model is built and checked its accuracy .
+8. model is built and checked its accuracy .

-8. Performed Boosting and Tuning techniques on the model to improve accuracy of the model.
+9. Performed Boosting and Tuning techniques on the model to improve accuracy of the model.

 Technologies and Libraries :